Building Hope

 Brianna brings a strong foundation in corporate finance and organisational leadership, alongside a deep commitment to psychosocial safety and governance.
 Her experience as a volunteer Ambulance Officer in New Zealand shaped her understanding of compassion in practice which continues to inform her leadership approach today.

-Under Brianna’s leadership, Pakari continues to grow as a recovery focused organsiation, grounded in respect, connection and person centered care.
+Under Brianna’s leadership, Pakari continues to grow as a recovery focused organisation, grounded in respect, connection and person centered care.

 Services